niklasnorin/red-thesis/report/7-theory-docker-bind-mount.md

 Since Docker containers are usually constructed to be isolated and self contained it is often necessary to run multiple Docker containers to perform a given task.
 For example, a simple web-server might consist of one Docker container running the actual web-server and another which only runs the database.

 While it is possible to manually start multiple Docker containers, Docker Compose offer a declarative configuration syntax of automating it.
 Using Docker Compose, each Docker container is simply a entry in a `docker-compose.yml`-file.
 There each container can be configured with the exact same parameters that would be availble if they were started one by one.

+## Docker Machine
+Docker runs all containers on top of the same kernel.
+Docker containers can run on several different kernels natively.
+The latest versions of docker can run natively on top of both the Windows and OS X hypervisor in addition to the Linux kernel [[#Docker Machine, Docker](https://docs.docker.com/machine/overview/)].

+Each platform has their own Docker bundle, because each platform has different needs.
+When running Docker on Linux, Docker can use the Linux client more or less directly.
+However, when running Linux containers on Windows, they have to be run inside a Linux Virtual Machine (or on top of the Windows hypervisor) so that there is a Linux kernel available.

+Docker Machine is a tool from Docker which can be used on any platform to setup a virtual machine and the Docker runtime for you.
+It can be configured to use VirtualBox [[#](?)] or other virtual machines.